erazedfx/ChordSuiteManual/README.md

 ## ARP PLAYER

 Arp Player is an chainable quantizer/arpeggiator expander module for Chord Player.
-This allows users to use it to create melody on top of Chord Player’s chord.
+This allows users to use it to create melodies on top of Chord Player’s chord.

 **Arp Player has 3 sections, the Arpeggiator, the Scale Quantizer and the Sample N Hold section.**